RoMe: Towards Large Scale Road Surface Reconstruction via Mesh Representation: APPROACHES

 \subsubsection{Mesh Optimization}

 To derive training supervision, we first input the source mesh \(M\) into the differentiable renderer in~\cite{ravi2020accelerating}.
-Specifically, as shown in Eq.~\ref{eq1}, we rasterize \(M\) to obtain rendering results of image views from the \(j\)-th camera pose \({\pi}_j\):
+Specifically, as shown in Eq.~\ref{eq1}, we apply a MeshRenderer function to \(M\) to obtain rendering results of image views from the \(j\)-th camera pose \({\pi}_j\):

-Here, \(C_j\), \(S_j\), and \(D_j\) represent the \(j\)-th rendered RGB, semantic, and depth images, respectively. \(Mask_j\) is the corresponding silhouette image indicating the area of supervision. \(j=1,\cdots, N\). \(N\) is the maximum number of source images and corresponding poses. \(D_j\) could be supervised if sparse or dense depth is provided.
+where \(C_j\), \(S_j\), and \(D_j\) represent the \(j\)-th rendered RGB, semantic, and depth images, respectively. \(Mask_j\) is the corresponding silhouette image indicating the area of supervision. \(N\) is the maximum number of source images and corresponding poses. \(j=1,\cdots, N\). \(D_j\) could be supervised if sparse or dense depth is provided.
+The specific procedure is as follows: \begin{outline} \1 Transform the mesh vertices coordinates into $j_{th}$ frame:

+where $V_M$ is the vertices of the Mesh $M$ in world coordinate, $V_j$ is the vertices of Mesh in $j_{th}$ frame coordinate and $T_j$ is the transform matrix. \1 Compute fragments for each frame given transformed mesh $M_j$.
+The fragments consist of the components: \2 Pixel-to-faces are tensors, giving the indices of the nearest faces at each pixel, sorted in ascending z-order.

+\2 z-buffers are tensors, giving the NDC z-coordinates of the nearest faces at each pixel, sorted in ascending z-order.

+\2 Barycentric coordinates are tensors, giving the barycentric coordinates in NDC units of the nearest faces at each pixel, sorted in ascending z-order.

+\2 Distances are tensors, giving the signed Euclidean distance (in NDC units) in the x/y plane of each point closest to the pixel. \1 Render the fragments into images and depths.
+The images are rendered with hard channel blending, which is the naive blending of top K faces to return a new image.
+The depths are derived directly from the z-buffer. \end{outline}

 Building on Eq.~\ref{eq1}, we define the color (aka.
-RGB) loss \(L_{color}\) and the semantics loss \(L_{sem}\) for training RGB images and semantics, respectively:
+RGB) loss \(L_{color}\) and the semantic loss \(L_{sem}\) for training RGB images and semantics, respectively:

 where \(\bar{C}_N\) and \(\bar{S}_N\) denote the ground truth of RGB images and semantics, respectively. \(CE(\cdot)\) refers to the cross-entropy loss.
 During training, each vertex is optimized by multiple images from different views.
 Once all of them (from thousands to millions depending on mesh resolution) are properly optimized, the final mesh (with elevation, colors, and semantics) is obtained to represent the whole road surface.